Golbstein/keras-face-recognition/README.md

-# keras-celebA
+# Face Recognition and more with KERAS

-Who is your doppelgänger and more with Keras
+### Find out Who is your doppelgänger and more with Keras